gem-library/gem/docs/docs/compilationInstructions.md

 How to compile the GEM Library
 ==============================

+The **GEM Library** can be downloaded an installed without compilation on most platforms, as described in the [**installation**](installation.html) section.
+It is however also possible to compile the library from scratch.
 This document describes steps which lead to a successful compilation of the **GEM Library** on various platforms.

 Here we assume that the target environment is Matlab, but the same instructions also apply to Octave.